ServiceNow v6 Integration Guide | PagerDuty

 Note

-The user provisioning Assignment Groups from ServiceNow to PagerDuty must have a PagerDuty user ID attached to their account in ServiceNow
+The user who provisions Assignment Groups from ServiceNow to PagerDuty must have a PagerDuty user ID attached to their account in ServiceNow.

-1. Select an Assignment Group that you would like to provision to PagerDuty.
-Then, click on the Provision Group into PagerDuty link to deploy this group to your PagerDuty instance.
+1. Select the Assignment Group you want to provision to PagerDuty, and click Provision Group into PagerDuty.

 Provision group into PagerDuty